blabla1337/skf-labs/kbid-5-csrf-samesite.md

 ![](.gitbook/assets/screen-shot-2019-03-04-at-21.24.14.png)

-Also when we refresh the original page of the application we can see that the new vaulue has been replaced with the content of our evil app.
+Also when we refresh the original page of the application we can see that the new value has been replaced with the content of our evil app.

 ![](.gitbook/assets/csrf-samesite2.png)

 ## SameSite Attribute

-The modern browsers have introduced a defense in depth mechanism against CSRF type of attacks, the *SameSite* cookie attrbute.
+The modern browsers have introduced a defense in depth mechanism against CSRF type of attacks, the *SameSite* cookie attribute.

 ```text
 Set-Cookie: session=eyJsb2dnZWRpbiI6dHJ1ZSwidXNlcklkIjoxfQ.EF0EsA.9BZ_v9-AKp7lPsL1NV9xOECWMog;
 HttpOnly; Path=/; SameSite=Strict
 ```

-This atrribute allows the user-agents to identify whether a cookie should be set along with cross-site-requests or not.
+This attribute allows the user-agents to identify whether a cookie should be sent along with cross-site-requests or not.

-This cookie attribute can be set with the following values:
+It can be set with the following values:

 Value | Result
 ------------ | -------------
 Strict|Cookie will be only sent with same-site requests.
-Lax|Cookie will be sent with same-site requests and, also, with cross-site-requests generated after top-level navigation (by clikcking on a link) that are not CSRF-prone (POST).
+Lax|Cookie will be sent with same-site requests and, also, with cross-site-requests generated after top-level navigation (by clicking on a link) that are not CSRF-prone.
 None|Cookies will always be sent with cross-site-requests.

-To make this concept more clear let's exercise it within this SKF Lab.
+To make this concept more clear, let's exercise it within this SKF Lab.

-In the home page, let's use the Secure Login form for authentication.
+In the home page, use the Secure Login form for authentication.

 ![](.gitbook/assets/csrf-samesite3.png)